Nafeesat Rabiu-Adebayo · PhD · PMP · PMI-ACP · AWS Cloud Practitioner

 Nafeesat Rabiu-Adebayo

-What We Do
+What I Do

 Original research using mixed methods, econometric modeling, and qualitative fieldwork.
 Built for donors, governments, and foundations who need independent thinking, not recycled literature.
+Findings translated into clear narratives that move people to act, not just to read.

 The Work